ag2816/TorontoWalks/README.md

 ![](https://github.com/ag2816/TorontoWalks/blob/master/docs/images/CosineSimilarityVectorSpaceDemo.png)

 ##### Find Similarity Function

-This is calculated in the find_similarity() function in find_stops.py.
-This method accepts a sim_method argument to indicate which of the above tools should be used to calculate the similarity.
+Similarity between user interests and POIs is calculated in the find_similarity() function in find_stops.py.
 The application is currently using SKLearn cosine_similarity

 **Input**